-Washington growers are increasingly interested in growing mustard as a green manure preceding potatoes to help control of nematodes, weeds, and soil-borne diseases.
+Washington growers are increasingly interested in growing mustard as a green manure preceding potatoes to help control nematodes, weeds, and soil-borne diseases.
 This practice has the potential to replace some soil fumigation and to improve soil quality.
-We will conduct on-farm research aimed at reducing the risk to farmers using mustards to replace fumigation.
+We will conduct on-farm research aimed at reducing the risk to farmers of using mustards to replace fumigation.

 Objective 1: Determine the measurable factors related to suppression or non-suppression of potato early dying in processing potatoes.